thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ## Use static analysis tools

 The existence of a document that specifies a process is not enough for people to follow it.
-You might be surprised, take a moment to sink that in.
-You will continue receiving contributions in the most creative styles you have ever seen, and you might not be happiest about the originality contributors show.
+Take a moment to let this sink in, because no matter what you compose you will still continue receiving contributions in the most creative and bizarre styles you have ever seen.
+As such, you might not be happiest person at the end of the day sometimes after dealing with all of the "originality" contributors show.

-If you receive a contribution with guidelines violations that you’d rather see followed, you are left with these options:
+If you receive a contribution with guideline violations that you’d rather see followed, you are left with these options:

-1. Ignore the changes.
-Don’t merge, which is rude to the contributor(s).
+1. Ignore the changes and don’t merge them.
+Unfortunately, however, this is rude to the contributor(s).
 It also doesn’t help the project if the code changes are functionally useful.

-2. Ignore the guidelines.
-Merge, which leads to sloppy looking code.
+2. Ignore the guidelines and merge anyway.
+Alas, this is still a negative choice because it will lead to sloppy looking code.

 3. Merge and apply style changes yourself.
-This is time-consuming and will clutter the git history with stylistic rather than functional changes.
+This is time-consuming and will clutter the git history with stylistic changes rather than functional ones.

 4. Comment on every violation, working with the author until the changeset is good.
-This is time-consuming and can get socially awkward.
+This is time-consuming and can also get socially awkward.

 5. Do nothing, and let a robot comment on every style violation in virtually no time, consistently, with no emotions.

 Ruby has a tool called rubocop that exposes style violations.
 Hound CI is a product that uses rubocop, and it comments in the changed lines of patches that do not conform to the style guides.
 Hound is consistently the first reviewer of any patch in the projects that set it up.
 It being a robot, it avoids the potentially awkward situation of nitpicking style violations over a contribution.
 People rarely get offended by a robot dog.
 It is indeed waiting to criticize your style, but it does so always, with the same speed, consistency and lack of passion each time.
 People can handle Hound items ahead of your review, leaving code that reads as if anyone on your team wrote it.

 Other useful static analysis tools are: